launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/05-migrate-technologies/assignment.md

 1. Click **Advanced configuration**, and check the **SDKs using Client-side ID** box
 1. Click **Create flag**

-As in previous challenges, our new code will be disabled whether the flag is on or off.
+As we've seen in previous challenges, our new code will be disabled whether the flag is on or off.
 In order to allow our Developers to test the new feature, let's add targeting to our new flag.

 1. In the **Quick start** section, select *Target segments*
 1. From the **Segments** dropdown, select *Developers*
 1. From the **Rollout** dropdown, select *Stripe Checkout Enabled*
-1. Toggle the flag **On** in the upper left
+1. Toggle the flag to **On** in the upper left
 1. Click **Review and save**, then **Save changes**

-We previously turned off our **Updated Billing UI** flag due to errors, but let's go ahead and turn that back on since we've added the API component.

-1. From the left-hand navigation menu, click **Feature Flags**
-1. To the right of the **Updated Billing UI**, toggle the On/Off switch to **On**
-1. Click **Save changes**

 # Update Our Code

-To complete our migration and ship the new API, we need to update our code to enable the new functionality.
-The checkout.ts API file handles the API calls for our checkout functionality.
+To complete our migration and rollout our new API, we need to add the new functionality to our code.

-**Step 1:** Open the [Code Editor](#tab-2), and locate the `/src/pages/api/checkout.ts` file
+1. Open the [Code Editor](#tab-2), and locate the `/src/pages/api/checkout.ts` file

-**Step 2:** Replace lines 50-55 with the following code:
+2. Replace lines 50-55 with the following code:
 ```js
 //in this code, we are first retrieving the value for the enableStripe flag,
 // then, if it returns true, running a function that creates a checkout session in stripe.